PatientAid2020/About-us-Onboarding/README.md

 PatientAid is a simple and connecting in realtime solution that can be used anywhere.
 Here’s how it works:

 1. The patient goes to a website to log a request for medical help.
-The patient provides asnwers to questions related to symptoms, conditions, minimal demographic data via pre-designed multiple choices.
-The patient also needs to provide basic ontact info for healthcare providers to make appointment with.
+The patient provides answers to questions related to symptoms, conditions, minimal demographic data via pre-designed multiple choices.
+The patient also needs to provide basic contact info for healthcare providers to make appointment with.

-2. Once this request is submitted, entirely built upon corresponding healthcare provider's decision factors and critera, the calculation service analyzes the patient’s request within a second and categorize it to be acted upon, e.g. self-isolating, a followup call, to be tested, to be picked up by ambulance immediately etc.
+2. Once this request is submitted, entirely built upon corresponding healthcare provider's decision factors and critera, the calculation service analyzes the patient’s request within a second and categorizes it to be acted upon, e.g. self-isolating, a followup call, testing, picked up by ambulance immediately etc.

 3. A worker from a healthcare distribution centre then based on the result makes and onfirms the appointment for the patient.
 The appointment in contextual details as well as adequate self-sufficient guidance and content are then sent to the patient by a text or email.